Tips for canal boat holiday beginners

 5. Sharing is caring

 If possible, always share a lock with other boats to save water.
-An extra boat in a broad lock can save the equivalent of 1,000 bathtubs of water.
+An extra boat in a broad lock can save the equivalent of 1,000 bath tubs of water.
 And it means you can share the lock operating work too.

-7. Practice good mooring etiquette
+8. Practice good mooring etiquette

 When mooring up at busy spots, make sure you don’t leave a big gap.
 And never moor opposite winding holes, on bends, near to bridges, on lock landings (unless waiting to lock through) or at water points (unless filling up).
+Don’t run your engine between 8pm and 8am, unless you are moored in isolation, out of earshot of others.
+And don’t run the engine in gear when your boat is moored, as it can damage the waterway walls.

-8. Opt for a pet friendly stern
+9. Opt for a pet friendly stern

 If you are bringing your dog, or you simply want a bit of extra outside space, opt for a cruiser stern narrowboat rather than a semi-traditional stern.